lambdaclass/cairo_native/docs/debugging.md

 #### Comparing Traces

-Once you have generated traces for both the Sierra emulator and Cairo Native, you can begin debugging.
+Once you have generated the traces for both the Sierra emulator and Cairo Native, you can begin debugging.

 1. Compare the traces of the same contract with the favorite tool:
     ```bash